What is takeoff estimating?

 Takeoff estimating, or a material takeoff is an integral part of the construction estimating process.

-A material takeoff involves estimated counts of material supplies, material costs, labor costs and equipment by itemized prices and also can include a project completion date estimate by computing delivery times and building hours.
+A material takeoff involves estimated counts of material supplies, material costs, labor costs and equipment by itemised prices and also can include a project completion date estimate by computing delivery times and building hours.

 A builder begins the construction takeoff process by assessing the construction site and the designs.
 He or she will take into consideration elevations, drainage issues, and natural hazards in the takeoff.
 This information is then used to estimate costs by measuring and counting materials and deciding on equipment and contractors.